yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-recording-engineer.md

 > Looks good on paper, but I’ll believe it when I see it.

 In most of the recordings I’ve been a part of, there has been little discussion, if any, on what will happen to the recording when it’s finished.
 In the greater music industry, there are tons of hours spent recording and producing music that will never see the light of day.
 So engineers, **you need to charge hourly or daily, and where possible, fight to get those royalty checks**.

+If you’re an engineer and have experience with receiving royalties, I want to hear from you.
+Tweet me [@yousaiditchewie](https://twitter.com/yousaiditchewie).

 All things considered, a going day rate for an engineer can start around \$150, and the sky is the limit.
 Please don’t sell yourself short when agreeing to a day rate with a client.
 In some cases, clients will approach you with a day rate, and there is little room for negotiation.
 Use your best judgment here to decided if there are other opportunities for career growth in these situations.
 Other times, clients may ask you your day rate, and here’s where you may be tempted to give a low number to sound appealing.
 But fight the urge to give a number lower than you’re worth.